-1. Lauersen could have felt some pressure to make fertility treatments affordable for his patients.

-2. Lauersen perceived that the insurance company did not check carefully the types of surgeries performed, and therefore it was easy for him to lie about surgeries.

-3. Lauersen felt he was helping women who could not afford to have children.
-This was the primary factor in his decision to commit fraud.

-4. Lauersen could have recommended different insurance companies that covered fertility surgeries.
-Or, to help maintain his and his clients' integrity, he could have recommended adoption services for those unable to afford fertility surgeries.
+- 1. Lauersen could have felt some pressure to make fertility treatments affordable for his patients. - 2.
+Lauersen perceived that the insurance company did not check carefully on the types of surgeries performed, and therefore it was easy for him to lie about the surgeries. - 3.
+Lauersen may have felt that he was helping women who could not afford to have children.
+This was the primary factor in his decision to commit fraud. - 4.
+Lauersen could have recommended different insurance companies that covered fertility surgeries.
+Or, to help maintain his and his clients' integrity, he could have recommended adoption services for those patients unable to afford fertility surgeries.

-1. The fraud triangle includes perceived pressures perceived opportunity, and some way to rationalize the fraud as acceptable.

-- Perceived Pressure: As a single mother of four, it may be difficult for Nancy to provide for her family.
+- 1. The fraud triangle includes perceived pressures perceived opportunity, and some way to rationalize the fraud as acceptable. - Perceived Pressure: As a single mother of four, it may be difficult for Nancy to provide for her family.
 Additionally, she feels the pressure to provide some of the "finer things" for her children and give them the best possible care.
 These perceived financial pressures could motivate Nancy to take money from the doctor. - Opportunity: Because there is no segregation of duties, Nancy has the opportunity to keep the cash she collects from the customers and write off the account when the books show that all funds have not been collected.
 Without appropriate controls in place, Nancy has several opportunities to commit fraud. - Rationalization: Nancy does not feel that she is paid enough to meet her current financial needs.
 She may rationalize that she deserves an increase in pay to meet her needs.
 Furthermore, Nancy may feel that she deserves an increase in pay because she does so much work for the doctor's office.
 Nancy may rationalize that she is just borrowing the money and will repay it later.
-As a trusted employee, she may rationalize that the doctor would want her to take a little extra money for her needs; after all, she needs the money much more than the doctor.

-2. The critical duties of writing checks, making bank deposits, and reconciling bank statements should be segregated and dual custody control should be implemented.
+As a trusted employee, she may rationalize that the doctor would want her to take a little extra money for her needs; after all, she needs the money much more than the doctor. - 2.
+The critical duties of writing checks, making bank deposits, and reconciling bank statements should be segregated and dual custody control should be implemented.
 Nancy should not be collecting, recording, and depositing payments all by herself.
 An additional employee may need to be hired.
+Commonly, an outsourced billing office is used as a check and balance.
 Each of these activities can be given dual custody by both Nancy and another person.
 Although this control can often be expensive, it may be worth it to the doctor.
 The doctor should analyze the risk/benefits of hiring another person.